ISSac25E/AC-Controller/README.md

 All parameters for the AC controller can be easily changed through this app.
 This device was designed for reliability and long uptimes

+### Note
+All developed core libraries required to compile this project will be found in the Core branch

 ## App Dev Photo
 On-Off intervals are set using the On-Off Interval sliders.\
 The CountDown timer shows the remaining time before the next Interval